expfactory/expfactory/docs/pages/1-generate.md

 }
 ```

-If you want any labels programmatically accessible here, add them to the containers global label section:
+And additionally you can provide your own custom labels in a `%labels` section of your recipe to appear alongside the default set:

 ```
 %labels